When Chai Met Toast: ‘We try not to pick our favourite shows, but London was unreal’

 When Chai Met Toast

+“Please don’t ask us what our band name means,” they plead jokingly, just ahead of their performance at Birmingham’s O2 Academy3 when we speak.
 I don’t need to ask.
 The four-member group – comprising vocalist Ashwin Gopakumar, vocalist-guitarist Achyuth Jaigopal, keyboardist Palee Francis, and drummer Pai Sailesh – has mentioned countless times that they came up with the name right before taking the stage for their first show.
 “Wow, we started seven years ago,” reminisces Ashwin.
 “We’re growing old.”
+When Chai Met Toast made quite the impression when they set out in 2016.
+That was the year when several multilingual indie acts made their debut in India, in a music scene that was still dominated by playback singers and film soundtracks.

 When Chai Met Toast